hiinaspace/vrgjam2025-template/README.md

 1. Open VCC (VRChat Creator Companion)
 2. Add the extracted template folder as a project
+3. In VCC, click the 'Manage Project' Button.
+4. Observe that the `Mugi (Mini Udon Game Interface)` and `/vrg/ Game Jam 2025 Submission Helper` are in the list under `Manage Packages`.
+(You might get a prompt to download these if they're not there.)
-3. Open the project in Unity.
+5. Open the project in Unity using the button in VCC.
-4. Wait warmly for the Domain to Complete
+6. Wait warmly for the Domain to Complete

 Note: if you look in the Console of Unity and see a bunch of errors, don't despair.
 The errors are usually spurious.
 Press the "Clear" button in the upper-left of the console to hopefully make 'em go away.